ultimateownsz/PySeas/README.md

      ```

 - **For Windows Users**:
-    - Open Command Prompt and navigate to the 'pyseas' folder (where you downloaded the project) using the 'cd' command:
+    - Open Command Prompt and navigate to the 'PyCeas' folder (where you downloaded the project) using the 'cd' command:
     ```bash
-    cd pyseas
+    cd PyCeas
     ```
     - Set up the virtual environment by typing:
     ```bash